Endeavor’s IPO prospectus for dummies: Why the Hollywood player wants you to think it’s a tech company

 Emanuel is one of the rare entertainment executives who saw the changes to his industry early enough to adapt his business for the new reality in many ways.
 He’s an aggressive dealmaker, and his restlessness has largely served him well in this evolving landscape.

 Endeavor, in the end, may be caught in the middle: In some ways it wants to be like Amazon, bundling content that doesn’t have to be good so long as it increases the value of some other asset it possesses.
 The only problem is that it lacks something as compelling as Amazon’s shopping marketplace and free shipping to entice people.
 On the other hand, Endeavor also wants to be Disney, but its properties just don’t rise to that level.
-A UFC fight can be an event, but it’s not Avengers.
+An UFC fight can be an event, but it’s not Avengers.
 It can try to use Fashion Week to promote its Professional Bull Riders, or vice versa, but it’s never going to be as cohesive as putting Star Wars and Pixar attractions in Disney theme parks.

 The company may not possess any proprietary tech, or any defensible platform, but what Endeavor believes it has that is its most significant competitive advantage is access.
 “Amidst both industry shifts and our own evolution, access has remained at Endeavor’s core,” the prospectus states.
-“Once defined by access to talent (e.g., writers, actors, musicians, models, athletes and writers), we have broadened this access to include blue-chip brands (e.g., consumer product companies, sports federations and properties, global broadcasters and digital companies), IP (e.g., television shows, films, books, podcasts and video games) and owned assets (e.g., UFC, PBR, the Miami Open and Frieze), reaching diverse audiences across key media verticals globally.”
+“Once defined by access to talent (e.g., writers, actors, musicians, models, and athletes), we have broadened this access to include blue-chip brands (e.g., consumer product companies, sports federations and properties, global broadcasters, and digital companies), IP (e.g., television shows, films, books, podcasts, and video games), and owned assets (e.g., UFC, PBR, the Miami Open, and Frieze), reaching diverse audiences across key media verticals globally.”

-There’s only one problem with Endeavor’s assertion that it sits at the center of the “entertainment, sports and content ecosystem”: If there’s anything tech companies are good at, it’s destroying middlemen.
+There’s only one problem with Endeavor’s assertion that it sits at the center of the “entertainment, sports, and content ecosystem”: If there’s anything tech companies are good at, it’s destroying middlemen.

 Disclosure: Fast Company editorial staff is in the process of unionizing and is represented by the Writers Guild of America-East.